trimstray/test-your-sysadmin-skills/README.md

 - <b>What software tools are you going to install the first day at a new job?</b>
 - <b>Tell me about how you manage your knowledge database (e.g. wikis).</b>
 - <b>What news sources do you check daily? (sysadmin, security-related or other)</b>
+- <b>How do you interact with developers: 'us vs. them' or 'all pulling together with a different approach'?</b>
+- <b>Which question would you ask, if you were interviewing me, to know, how good I'm with non-standard situations?</b>

 ## <a name="general-knowledge">General Knowledge</a>